 The NYU health insurance plan is mandatory for all F-1 and J-1 students.
 This plan meets the requirements for J-1 students, as mandated by the United States Department of State.
 F-2 dependents are urged to have health insurance coverage.
 J-2 dependents are required by federal law to have adequate health insurance.
-This insurance must provide outpatient benefits, medical benefits of at least $250,000 per condition, medical evacuation of at least $15,000, repatriation of remains of at least $7,500, and a deductible not to exceed $500 per year.
+This insurance must provide an unlimited benefit maximum for inpatient and outpatient medical services, medical evacuation of at least $15,000, repatriation of remains of at least $7,500, and a deductible not to exceed $500 per year.

 F-1 and J-1 students are automatically enrolled in and billed for the NYU-sponsored student health insurance comprehensive plan upon registration each semester.
 F-1 and J-1 students may elect to instead take the basic coverage, which provides more limited coverage.

 Waivers are only granted after students provide documentation, in English, to the Student Health Insurance Office indicating that their own insurance plan's coverage meets the University's criteria:

 In order to waive the NYU-sponsored health insurance plan, you must complete an online application within the first three weeks of the semester and provide an English-language copy of the insurance policy.
 The policy must include the date coverage begins; a list of all deductions, copayments, and other out-of-pocket expenses; plan benefits, including a list of medical and mental health treatments that are excluded from coverage.

 The waiver application and information about the insurance plan and NYU requirements are available here.
 You may email firstname.lastname@example.org or call the NYU Student Health Insurance Services Office at (212) 443-1020.